Auditing the white spaces at Bledisloe School

 “This year we’re working through Dr Milne’s White Spaces Audit – thinking really hard about what our school environment reflects.
 Asking questions like what our space says to Māori learners and whānau, whose voices are represented on the face of our school.”

-A seven-step process, the White Spaces Audit is designed to help schools consider the environment they create from a Māori perspective – effectively, evaluating to what extent students can learn as themselves
+A seven-step process, the White Spaces Audit is designed to help schools consider the environment they create from a Māori perspective – effectively, evaluating to what extent students can learn as themselves.

 That means consulting with staff, whānau and students.
 With a roll comprising nearly 45% Māori students, Carol understands how critical it is to empower everyone in the school.